Bo Nickal: Early career

 On November 10, 2019, it was announced that Nickal had signed an MMA management deal with First Round Management, expecting to make the transition to the sport.
 It was also announced that Nickal had serious plans on partnering with Dan Lambert and opening a new American Top Team facility at Pleasant Gap, Pennsylvania.
 The building process started on October 23, 2020, and the gym became active on July 2, 2021.

 After the 2020 US Olympic Trials for wrestling, Nickal made his amateur mixed martial arts debut against David Conley on September 24, 2021, winning via arm-triangle choke submission in round one.
 In his next bout, Nickal scored a one-punch knockout over Billy Goode on November 5, 2021.

-Nickal made his professional MMA debut in the middleweight division against John Noland on June 3, 2022 at the Greater Richmond Convention Center in Richmond, Virginia as part of Jorge Masvidal’s iKon FC event.
+Nickal made his professional MMA debut in the middleweight division against John Noland on June 3, 2022, at the Greater Richmond Convention Center in Richmond, Virginia as part of Jorge Masvidal's iKon FC event.
 Nickal won the fight via knockout less than a minute into the first round.

 Dana White's Contender Series

-For his second professional match, Nickal faced Zachary Borrego on August 9, 2022 at Dana White's Contender Series 49.
+For his second professional match, Nickal faced Zachary Borrego on August 9, 2022, at Dana White's Contender Series 49.
 At weight ins, Borrego missed weight by 1.5 pounds, coming in at 187.5 lbs.
 The bout proceeded at catchweight and Borrego was fined a percentage of his purse, which went to Nickal.
-He won the fight via rear-naked choke early in the first round.
-Nickal would not be awarded a contract due to his inexperience, having only two professional fights.
-However UFC president Dana White instead decided to arrange another fight for Nickal on the Contender Series.
+He won the fight via rear-naked choke submission early in the first round.
+Nickal was not awarded a contract due to his inexperience, with UFC president Dana White instead opting to arrange another fight for Nickal on the Contender Series.

-On August 13, 2022, it was announced that Nickal was to face Donovan Beard at Dana White's Contender Series 6 on September 27, 2022.
-Nickal finished Donovan Beard in 52 seconds via triangle choke, once again not absorbing a significant strike.
+Nickal faced Donovan Beard at Dana White's Contender Series 56 on September 27, 2022.
+Nickal submitted Beard in 52 seconds via triangle choke, once again not absorbing a significant strike.
 After this performance, Nickal was awarded his first UFC contract.